 Information about select crimes is collected from McNeese Police, Lake Charles Police Department, Calcasieu Parish Sheriff's Office, Jefferson Davis Parish Sheriff's Office, Lake Charles City Marshal's Office, Louisiana State Police, the Office of University Services and from Campus Security Authorities (CSAs).
 This report does not include privileged counseling or medical information provided to the University Counseling Center or Student Health Services.
 Data on reported criminal offenses and arrests on the campus are provided in accordance with the Campus Security Act.
 The data covers a 12-month period--Jan.
 1 through Dec.
 31--for each year listed.
 Each year, an email notification is made to all enrolled students as well as all faculty and staff that provide the website to access this report.
-Copies of the report may be obtained at McNeese Police located at 4175 Brigadier General Elizabeth Arledge Dr. in Lake Charles, LA 70605 or by calling 337-475-5711.
+Copies of the report may be obtained at McNeese Police located at 4497 Philip C. Williams Drive in Lake Charles, LA 70605 or by calling 337-475-5711.
 All prospective employees may obtain a copy from Human Resources located in Smith Hall, 4205 Ryan Street, Lake Charles, LA 70605 or by phone 337-475-5103 or Fax at 337-475-5104 or TDD at 337- 562-4227 TDD.
+Statement Addressing the Encouragement of Accurate Prompt Crime Reports Community members, students, faculty, staff, and guests are encouraged to report all crimes and public safety related incidents to McNeese Police in a timely manner.
+This publication focuses on McNeese Police because it patrols all McNeese State inclusion in the annual crime statistics and to aid in providing appropriate timely warning and emergency notices to the community.

-Statement Addressing the Encouragement of Accurate Prompt Crime Reports manner.
-This publication focuses on McNeese Police because it patrols all McNeese State University properties.
-McNeese Police dispatchers are available 24-hours-a-day to answer your emergency or nonemergency calls at 337-475-5711 or via extension 5711 through the University phone system.
-You can also dial g-1-1 and request the McNeese Police.
-Crimes should be reported to the McNeese Police to ensure inclusion in the annual crime statistics and to aid in providing appropriate timely warning and emergency notices to the community.
+University properties.
+McNeese Police dispatchers are available 24-hours-a-day to answer your emergency or non-emergency calls at 337-475-5711 or via extension 5711 through the University phone system.
+You can also dial 9-1-1 and request the McNeese Police.
+Crimes should be reported to the McNeese Police to ensure